lonepie/mintty-quake-console/README.md

 ## Usage

-[Download latest release](https://github.com/lonepie/mintty-quake-console/releases) and run `mintty-quake-console.exe` **OR**, if you have AutoHotkey installed, clone this repository and run the `mintty-quake-console.ahk` script directly).
+[Download latest release](https://github.com/lonepie/mintty-quake-console/releases) and run `mintty-quake-console.exe` **OR**, if you have AutoHotkey installed, clone this repository and run the `mintty-quake-console.ahk` script directly.

 **Options:** Right click the mintty-quake-console icon in system tray & select _Options_